TEFL vs CELTA vs TESOL?

 - Experience giving trainer led teacher training workshops and conferences

-At that point, a Cambridge CELTA centre looking to train a trainer for the CELTA over several courses will need to seek approval from Cambridge Assessment English before being able to do so.
+At that point, a Cambridge CELTA centre looking to train a trainer for the CELTA can select a potential candidate.
+These CELTA trainer trainees… are trained… over several courses and will need to seek approval from Cambridge Assessment English before being able to do so.

 You should think about the kind of job you want to get after completing your TEFL certificate and what the specific job requirements are.
-Most TEFL jobs will put CELTA at the top of the list of required qualifications but you should do your own research about what qualifications are required for the career path you are looking for.
+Most TEFL jobs will put CELTA or SIT TESOL at the top of the list of required qualifications but you should also do your own research about what qualifications are required for the career path you are looking for.

 We understand that there are many options for a TEFL certificate and IH Bangkok / IH Chiang Mai might not be possible for you.
-We strive to provide the best experience and training possible with the CELTA at our two centres and with over 3,000 successful CELTA graduates we have a good idea of what works.
-Even if you choose somewhere else, we hope you don’t waste your time, effort and money on a low-quality TEFL/TESOL course.
+We strive to provide the best experience and training possible with the CELTA at our two centres and with over 6,000 successful CELTA graduates we have a good idea of what works.

 We always recommend that you do your own research.
 There are many centres in the world and you should feel comfortable with whatever centre you end up choosing.

-However, the thing that makes IH Bangkok and IH Chiang Mai different to many other Cambridge Assessment teacher training centres is that CELTA training is our specialization:
+The thing that makes IH Bangkok and IH Chiang Mai different to many other Cambridge teacher training centres is that CELTA training is our specialization: